arivmat/data.harvesting/README.md

 ## Usage

 Once the project is set up and running, users can utilize the various data processing and visualization features seamlessly.
 The project enables web scraping to collect book cover images and extract dominant colors, allowing for an in-depth analysis of color trends across different authors and genres.
-Users can explore the most frequently used colors for different authors, genres, and sources, comparing trends.
+Users can explore the most frequently used colors for different authors, genres, and sources,comparing trends.

 ## Features